cosmos/cosmos-sdk/docs/spec/distribution/triggers.md

  - triggered-by: `stake.Slash`, `stake.UpdateValidator`

-Whenever a validator is slashed or enters/leaves the validator group all of the validator entitled reward tokens must be simultaniously withdrawn from `Global.Pool` and added to `ValidatorDistInfo.Pool`
+Whenever a validator is slashed or enters/leaves the validator group all of the validator entitled reward tokens must be simultaneously withdrawn from `Global.Pool` and added to `ValidatorDistInfo.Pool`.